triggerz/nn-tightening-up/scenes/scene-1.md

 x

 # Choice
 You inform your team members adding that you agree with the decision - the breaks have been too long for some time.
 You add, "We are responsible for delivering our targets, to ensure our customers get their orders in time."
+YEAH

 # Variables
 - yourself-authentic-rolemodel: 0.7